 Subsidiary, associated companies or joint ventures - the Strategic Alliance with High Peak Borough Council (see 2f) involves development of joint working at all levels, including shared resources and staff.
 The two authorities, however, retain their political and financial independence and accountability.
-The Council has a material interest in Ascent Housing LLP: a joint venture incorporated in 2010 to provide affordable housing across the district.
-It has been classified as a group undertaking and included in the group accounts.
+The Council has a Joint Venture with Ascent Housing LLP, incorporated in 2010 to provide affordable housing across the district.
+Critical judgements (contained in the Accounting Policies, paragraph 3) ascertain that group accounts need not be published as the undertaking is not considered to be material.